LBHackney-IT/addresses-api/README.md

 This API is based on the [HackneyAddressesAPI](https://github.com/LBHackney-IT/HackneyAddressesAPI) with some improvements and updates.

+Hackney Addresses API user documentation is available for more information about how the API can be used.

 ## Stack

 - .NET Core as a web framework.